alfonzm/dotfiles/README.md

 ## TODO

+- Script for installing npm default-packages (see nvm directory)
+- Script for installing pip plugins.
+For now, manually install the ff:
-- Run `python3 -m pip install pynvim` which may be required for some nvim plugins
+  - `python3 -m pip install pynvim` — required for some nvim plugins
+  - `pip install lookatme`